-EKN's guidelines for the environment, human rights and working conditions are based on the Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence but go far beyond what is required in the 2012 Recommendation, in particular with regard to the types of transactions that are screened for environment and human rights risks.
-EKN assess the risk of, and the opportunities to prevent, any adverse impact on the environment, human rights and working conditions in individual projects, in buyer companies and in their surroundings.
+EKN's guidelines for the environment, human rights and working conditions are based on the Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence.

+EKN shall assess the risk of, and the opportunities to prevent, any adverse impact on the environment, human rights and working conditions in individual projects, in buyer companies and in their surroundings.
 For transactions with a high potential risk of adverse impact EKN will perform a deeper assessment and, as required, follow up during the lifetime of the transaction, according to specific guidelines.
 The scope and design of the investigation will be matched to the extent of financing, the level of identified risks and EKN's opportunities to influence the situation.
 EKN applies IFC Performance Standards as well as the World Bank's and IFC's guidelines for the environment, health and safety to assess acceptable impact.